nihilismus/sbo_tools/README.md

 **sbo_tools** is a set of Bash scripts to help you in your daily use of The SlackBuilds.org project.

+# Features

+* No configuration file: based in "Convention over configuration".
+* It does not put in your way: based in "Write programs that do one thing and do it well."
+* No dialog-based: just the command line interface you already know, so you can use `cd`, `ls`, `cat`, `vi`,  you name it.

+# Notes

+* sbo_tools is not part of The SlackBuilds.org project.
+* There's another well-know tool at http://sbopkg.org if you are interesting in something with a dialog-based-configuration-files-all-in-one-command approach.

 # Tools

 * **sbo_sync**: synchronize a local repository of Slackware build scripts.